Session

 Detailed Description

-Session management addresses the fundamental challenge of maintaining user state in stateless HTTP environments: web applications need to remember who you are (authentication), what you’re doing (application state), and your preferences (personalization) across requests, page reloads, and browser sessions, while balancing security (preventing token theft, XSS, CSRF attacks), performance (minimizing server roundtrips), and user experience (no unexpected logouts, data persistence, cross-tab consistency).
+All three must be balanced against security (token theft, XSS, CSRF), performance (minimising server roundtrips) and user experience (no unexpected logouts, no lost data, consistent state across tabs).
 Traditional server-rendered apps store everything server-side with session cookies, but modern SPAs distribute state across client storage (localStorage, sessionStorage, cookies) and server sessions, requiring careful orchestration.

 Token-based authentication using JWTs replaces session IDs: Access Tokens (short-lived 15-60min, included in Authorization header for API requests, contains user claims encoded in JWT payload, stateless server validation via signature checking no database lookup, expires quickly limiting damage if stolen), Refresh Tokens (long-lived 30-90 days, stored in HTTP-only cookies preventing JavaScript access, used exclusively to obtain new access tokens via /oauth/token endpoint, rotates on each use invalidating old token, server tracks in database enabling revocation).
 Access tokens stay in memory (JavaScript variable, React state) never localStorage avoiding XSS theft—if attacker injects script they can’t read HTTP-only refresh token cookie.
 Silent authentication refreshes access tokens before expiration using hidden iframe calling /authorize with prompt=none parameter, seamlessly maintaining session without user interruption.